If You're A Woman And You Remember Clearly What Happened 4 Years Ago, Read This And Keep Fighting

 She took the wrong bus.
 Her fault.
 Right?
 Wrong.

 The men were drunk.
 Irrelevant.
 It was nighttime.
 Irrelevant.
 She was with a boy.
 Irrelevant.
 Her clothes?
 Irrelevant.

 What matters is that the men didn’t think that what they were doing was wrong.
 They were merely teaching her a lesson.
 They weren’t overcome with lust.
 It was rage.
 Overwhelming rage.
-At her audacity.Share
+At her audacity.Share this quote

 Lust doesn’t compel men to thrust an iron rod inside a woman who is crying out for help.
 Lust doesn’t make them want to shove their fists inside a woman and pull out her intestines.
 Lust doesn’t make men want to spill innocent blood to satisfy their needs.

 The naked and battered bodies of the two friends were thrown out of the bus.
 From the bushes, they cried for help in barely audible voices.
 It was hours later that a kind man offered them sheets to cover themselves up.